 The School of Photography is simple to use and understand, even for those unfamiliar with online course platforms.

 You can browse course options on the Courses page.
-And you can access high-quality, sample (free!) content on TSOPโs Free Tutorials page, as well as Marc’s YouTube channel.
-(That way, if youโre on the fence, you can get a sense of Marcโs style of teaching and overall video quality before buying.)
+And you can access high-quality, sample (free!) content on TSOP’s Free Tutorials page, as well as Marc’s YouTube channel.
+(That way, if you’re on the fence, you can get a sense of Marc’s style of teaching and overall video quality before buying.)

-Then, once youโve paid for your TSOP course or subscription, youโll gain access to a personal Dashboard, which lists your courses:
+Then, once you’ve paid for your TSOP course or subscription, you’ll gain access to a personal Dashboard, which lists your courses:

 For those with a full membership, all seven TSOP courses will appear.

 To complete a course, simply open the course page, then watch all the videos.
-Along the way, youโll run into PDF assignments, but these are optional – youโre always free to skip the assignments, or you can complete the entire course, then go back and work on assignments if you prefer.
+Along the way, you’ll run into PDF assignments, but these are optional – you’re always free to skip the assignments, or you can complete the entire course, then go back and work on assignments if you prefer.

 Videos are HD (though not 4K), and you have the option to adjust the quality and speed like you would any YouTube video.
-If youโre finding course content a bit tricky, you can easily slow Marc down to 0.75x speed, and if youโre just looking for a photography refresher or youโre rewatching a course, 1.5x works great.
+If you’re finding course content a bit tricky, you can easily slow Marc down to 0.75x speed, and if you’re just looking for a photography refresher or you’re rewatching a course, 1.5x works great.

-Unfortunately, videos donโt include subtitles or transcripts, though the topic PDFs do rehash a lot of the key information for those who like to learn by reading.
+Unfortunately, videos don’t include subtitles or transcripts, though the topic PDFs do rehash a lot of the key information for those who like to learn by reading.

 Course Quality

-I spent hours watching The School of Photography courses for this review, going through each course – from the basic photography, Lightroom, and Photoshop guides all the way down to the long exposure and fine art landscape courses.
+We spent hours watching The School of Photography courses for this review, going through each course – from the basic photography, Lightroom, and Photoshop guides all the way down to the long exposure and fine art landscape courses.

-Hereโs what I discovered:
+Here’s what we discovered:

 Teaching Style

-Within a few minutes of hitting the first โPlayโ button, it was clear that:
+Within a few minutes of hitting the first “Play” button, it was clear that:

 - Marc really knows his stuff

-- Heโs an excellent teacher with a penchant for simple, easy-to-understand explanations
+- He’s an excellent teacher with a penchant for simple, easy-to-understand explanations

 Most of the lessons take place behind the studio desk, though Marc does a good job of keeping things interesting with props, diagrams, and other graphics.
 And he does venture throughout the studio to demonstrate concepts.

-If I have one gripe with Marcโs teaching, itโs the lack of in-the-field demonstrations.
-Photography is a hands-on activity, and my favorite courses get you out in the field and experiencing photography in real time, whereas Marc tends to stick to the desk and the studio for its instruction.
-Yes, there are some videos that do get you outside or into a real photography studio – and these are much more common in the higher-level courses, such as the Guide to Studio Lighting and the Long Exposure Photography Course – but I wouldโve liked at least one video per lesson with a realistic, real-world demonstration.
-Itโs one area where a course platform like KelbyOne often excels compared to TSOP (though too much in-the-field content, especially if itโs improvised, can also be a problem!).
+Yes, there are some videos that do get you outside or into a real photography studio – and these are much more common in the higher-level courses, such as the Guide to Studio Lighting and the Long Exposure Photography Course – but we would’ve liked at least one video per lesson with a realistic, real-world demonstration.

-Marc is an excellent teacher, and beginners will undoubtedly find his tutorials engaging.
+Bottom line, though: Marc is an excellent teacher, and beginners will undoubtedly find his tutorials engaging.

 Course Depth

-The School of Photographyโs introductory trio of courses – on photography, Lightroom, and Photoshop – are amazingly comprehensive.
+The School of Photography’s introductory trio of courses – on photography, Lightroom, and Photoshop – are amazingly comprehensive.

 For instance, take a look at the Lightroom course, which is broken down into 20 lessons (or 70 bite-sized videos in total).
 The first few lessons are tailored to absolute beginners, and explain how to create a useful folder structure, how to import photos, and how to set up Lightroom for the best results.
-But once youโre familiar with these basic Lightroom concepts, Marc moves on to an in-depth discussion of Lightroom editing, where he discusses all the editing tools and adjustments.
-Then he goes even further, explaining advanced concepts such as HDR merging and panorama stitching, and he even ends with a quick series of lessons on Lightroomโs other modules (you may or may not be interested in these – personally, Iโve never used several of Lightroomโs less essential modules, and I donโt plan to – but itโs nice to have the lessons just in case).

 Course Catalog